Frozen-210/Frozen-210/README.md

 ###

 <p align="left">I’m a Desktop Application Developer with a proven track record of creating user-friendly, high-performance apps.
-My expertise spans across Electron, Qt, MFC, and Xamarin, enabling me to craft applications tailored to your specific needs.<br><br>Do you wanna build an idea?<br>Come on, let's go and play</p>
+My expertise spans across Electron, Qt, MFC, and Xamarin, enabling me to craft applications tailored to your specific needs.</p>
+<p align="left">Do you wanna build an idea?<br>Come on, let's go and play</p>

 ###